-As of Dec ember
+As of December

-\$ in millions 2021 2020
+\$ in millions 2022 202

-Unsecured loans \$15,484 \$14,291
+Unsecured loans \$ 29,848 \$ 15,484

-Total \$15,484 \$14,291
+Total \$ 29,848 \$ 15,484

-In the table above, unsecured loans included an allowance for impairment of \$5 million as of December 2021 and \$6 million as of December 2020.
-The company's allowance for impairment is impacted by a variety of factors including changes in modelling assumptions based on updated macroeconomic assumptions.
-The decrease in company's allowance for impairment is primarily due to an improvement in the macroeconomic environment as of December 2021.
+In the table above, unsecured loans included an allowance for impairment of \$17 million as of December 2022 and \$5 million as of December 2021.
+The company's allowance for impairment is impacted by a variety of factors, including changes in modelling assumptions based on updated macroeconomic assumptions.
+The increase in the company's allowance for impairment is primarily due to an increase in unsecured loans and a deterioration in the macroeconomic environment as of December 2022, in comparison to December 2021.
 These financial assets remained in stage 1 throughout the whole year.